abwelch1/codewars-may/README.md

 HINTS:
 * You don't need to travel far to locate the hidden directory

+HOW TO SUBMIT FOR POINTS:
+* Paste the flag output into **your team's breakout room chat**

 ## Kubernetes/API Flag
 Each phase is worth 10 points.